junesirius/junesirius.github.io/_posts/Supernatural/2025-07-02-SPN-Best-creation-ever.md

 Wepwawet finally notices them.
 The creature whines when the jackal's body twitches, as if it still tries to transform into the man once stood behind the Pharaoh and whispered orders to start a war, but no matter how hard he tries, the shape remains a jackal.

 "It tastes good, doesn't it?"
-Dean smiles, loosely pointing a blade at the creature, but worry and fear has left him.
+Dean smiles, loosely pointing a blade at the creature, but worry and fear have left him.
 Cas stands by his side, angel blade in his palm.

 The jackal opens its mouth, possibly trying to threaten their necks with its teeth, but it turns into a lazy yawn.
-Some sweet scrap of the pastry it just devoured could still be seen in between its fangs.
+Some sweet scrap of the pastry it just devoured could still be seen between its fangs.
 It doesn't look half as menacing as a homegrown pet dog, a Chihuahua or something on a leash.

 "Don't feel too bad, at least you got a nice tasty meal."
-Dean changes the blade to a chain, managing to tie around the creature's neck.
+Dean changes the blade to a chain, managing to tie it around the creature's neck.
 It tried to get away, wrestling them for a few rounds, then trying its luck in hide-and-seek.
 But with the strength of an ordinary jackal, the efforts are all in vain.

-The moment the creature is in chains -- which has been hand carved with sigils, also credit to Cas -- it lays down onto the floor, finally giving up all the attempt in resistance.
-And Cas, at the meantime, exhales with a happy relieved breath, rolling his shoulders with a crackling sound.
+The moment the creature is in chains -- which has been hand-carved with sigils, also credit to Cas -- it lies down onto the floor, finally giving up all attempts at resistance.
+And Cas, in the meantime, exhales with a happy relieved breath, rolling his shoulders with a crackling sound.
 There is a burst of lightning and thunder above their heads, candles flickering in the sudden wind inside the hall even though the windows and doors are shut tight.
 Though Cas doesn't exactly show his wings like in the barn when they first met, Dean thinks he senses an invisible one right over his shoulders from the prickling electricity in the air -- Cas's power is back.
 Dean smiles triumphantly.

 Amenemhat regards the tied jackal carefully.
 "Is that it?
 Wepwawet no longer has his power?
 How did you do it?"

-Dean beams, gesturing the now empty plate.
+Dean beams, gesturing to the now-empty plate.
 "Let's just say 'A magic pie saved the day.'"

-But Cas goes into a more detailed explanation of how when the sigil painted by holy oil was consumed by the unguarded Wepwawet, it has stripped him of the divinity and bound him back to the primordial form, so he has transformed into a defenseless jackal just like any other wild jackal creatures.
+But Cas goes into a more detailed explanation of how when the sigil painted by holy oil was consumed by the unguarded Wepwawet, it stripped him of the divinity and bound him back to the primordial form, so he transformed into a defenseless jackal just like any other wild jackal creatures.

 Dean nods alongside him, concluding once Cas finishes, "Right, so that's how the pie saved the day."

 Amenemhat listens to them in awe.
 "What did you call that magic food?
 A p-i-e?"
 He enunciates the syllable reverently, as if worshiping the existence of the word, as if the word has never been born until this very moment -- which is true in all the ways, oh God.
-Dean is stricken with realization, glancing at Cas, about to ask if he just changed the world and the history by inventing the pie personally, when the vizier kneels down before him, speaking again with all the devotion and formality Dean doesn't think he deserves:
+Dean is stricken with realization, glancing at Cas, about to ask if he just changed the world and history by inventing the pie personally, when the vizier kneels down before him, speaking again with all the devotion and formality Dean doesn't think he deserves:

 "The very first existence of *'pie'* is created today, so is the word that names it.
-I shall memorize the process of its making, and share the knowledge of its creation with the whole realm of Egypt and beyond, to commemorate that this is the day, the God of Pie and his partner defeated the God of War, and saved people of Egypt from blood and violence.
-I shall correct the wrong doings of our misguided leader and remind our people with the sweetness of our feast that the peace is the path forward.
+I shall memorize the process of its making, and share the knowledge of its creation with the whole realm of Egypt and beyond, to commemorate that this is the day, the God of Pie and his partner defeated the God of War, and saved the people of Egypt from blood and violence.
+I shall correct the wrongdoings of our misguided leader and remind our people with the sweetness of our feast that peace is the path forward.
 I humbly plead for your permission, to honor the creation of *pie* and to spread its making, for it is the best creation we have ever witnessed, for the peace and fortune it brings us."

-The vizier bows at Dean.
+The vizier bows to Dean.

-Dean stares with a gaped mouth.
+Dean stares with a gaping mouth.
 Cas nudges him, nodding at the man waiting for an answer.

 Dean stutters, "Yes!
 Yes, of course.
 You have my permission.
 Make more pies, make better pies, let everyone know."

 His eyes fluttering to Cas, Dean mouths, in the aftermath of the shock, "Did I... did I just get called the freaking 'God of Pie'?!"

-Cas nods solemnly, as a smile escapes the corner of lips, spreading across his face, reaching his eyes.
+Cas nods solemnly, as a smile escapes the corner of his lips, spreading across his face, reaching his eyes.
 "Yes," he says, cheerfully, "yes, indeed.
 And I think it is a very appropriate name for you."

 <br>
 <hr style="border: 1.5px solid; color: #36165a; opacity: 0.8;">